A career in digital – this is the way you’ve decided to go. Awesome! But are you on the path to true success?

 How would you describe a great manager?
 Nowadays, great managers are defined by their coaching abilities.

 “Managers should understand that each of the employees has their own career development path.
-At Webpals® Group, the managers often use weekly employee meetings not only to discuss tasks but future personal growth, sending different resources and reading materials to their employees.” – tells our HR department.
+At Webpals® Group, managers often use weekly employee meetings not only to discuss tasks but future personal growth, sending different resources and reading materials to their employees.” – tells our HR department.

 To encourage better manager-employee communication even further, successful companies offer relevant on-the-job training and tools for managers as well.
 Role rotations within a team is an excellent example of a career development tool many Webpals® Group managers use.